 Prioritise robust data processing agreements

 A Data Processing Agreement (DPA) is a critical and mandatory document that defines the terms of data processing between your business and the controller.
-Under Article 28 of the UK GDPR, controllers are required to have these agreements in place before engaging you as a processor.
+Under Article 28 of the UK GDPR, controllers are required to have these agreements in place before engaging you as a processor, as outlined by the Information Commissioner’s Office.

 To prepare, make sure your DPAs are UK GDPR compliant and reflect your current processing activities.
 The DPA should also include details of the technical and organisational safeguards you have in place, such as encryption and breach detection procedures.
 If your business uses sub-processors, you will need to ensure that your DPA covers the use of these third parties and be prepared to answer questions about them.
 Alternatively, you can include data processing clauses in your services agreements with customers.